 Special Problems Courses-Research Opportunities

 Students may elect to enroll in Special Problems in Pharmacy courses (PHAR 164-166) in the professional program.
-These are one to three credit hour courses which must be prearranged and approved by a specific faculty member, department chair, and associate Dean.
+These are one to three credit hour courses which must be prearranged and approved by a specific faculty member, department chair, and Associate Dean.
 Many students will enroll in these courses as an opportunity to participate in undergraduate research in a specific area in pharmacy.
 These courses may be used towards the general and professional elective requirements in the curriculum.
 To enroll in a special problems course, an independent study form must be completed by the student and the instructor overseeing the program.
 Before completing the form, the faculty member and student should discuss the independent study description, objectives, and activities.
-The form can be 'signed' via email or printed and signed.
+The Independent Study Form is approved and signed electronically by the supervising faculty member, department chair, and Associate Dean.
 Additional information regarding research opportunities is available on the Undergraduate Research website.

 Areas of Inquiry (AOI)